kkujawa3/rescue-dogs-and-popular-breeds/README.md

 ## Overview
 Rescue Dogs and Popular Breeds is a fictional Dog Rescue which is aimed to bringing awareness about rescue dogs.
-This project was made for my passion for dogs and wanting to bring more awareness to them.
+This project was made for my passion and love for dogs and wanting to bring more awareness to them.
 The project is fun, user-friendly interaction and has a rescue dog photo breed information page.
 The goal of the project is to demonstrate a general knowledge of HTML, CSS, and Javascript.